planetscale/docs/content/docs/replicas.md

 A **replica** is a copy of your database that can serve data in response to queries and which can be promoted to master when necessary.

-Replicas are distinct from [read-only instances](read-only-instances), which are like replicas, but which cannot be promoted to master.
+Replicas are distinct from [analytics instances](analytics-instances), which are like replicas, but which cannot be promoted to master.

 ## Why have replicas?